anasderkaoui/AutoRCX/SLAM/README.md

 # FAQ
 - Error of type: "Cannot retrieve YDLIDAR health" while running the LiDAR or any related error ➜ **Make sure to specify the right port of the LiDAR in the ["yaml" file](https://github.com/MecaBotiX/m3cooper_ros_2/blob/f3ffba6bb7bf43f59c6fc5fd2a0007cef9da1ffb/SLAM/lidar_ws/src/ydlidar_ros2_driver/params/ydlidar.yaml#L3)**.
 - Error of type: "Discarding message because queue is full" on terminal and the output on RVIZ is stuck ➜ **This indicates that the queue holding the received messages is full.
 Go to the corresponding package and increase the size of the queue.**
+- Map overlapping problem ➜ Make sure the LiDAR is placed on a stable support and is not vibrating or shaking or making sudden moves and rotations.
+The LiAR should be moving very smoothly and slowly in order for the SLAM algorithm to generate a smooth single map.

 ### Keywords: SLAM, Odometry, Lidar, TF, map, base_footprint, IMU.
 *Different models were tested but not all of them.